What is neuroplasticity?

 This in turn activates specific pathways, or cascades of different proteins communicating and transferring a signal.

-The activation of these systems subsequently leads to the release of brain-derived neurotrophic factor (BDNF), a direct indicator of neuroplasticity.
+- Which in turn stimulates BDNF expression.
+The activation of these two neurotransmitter systems subsequently leads to the release of brain-derived neurotrophic factor (BDNF), a direct indicator of neuroplasticity.
 Indeed, high levels of BDNF in the brain are associated with increased neuroplasticity, and low levels with mood and neurological disorders.

 In a 2018 study, researchers demonstrated the role of serotonin 5-HT2A receptors in neuroplasticity by giving participants a drug that kept psilocin from activating it.
 This stopped psilocin from binding with the receptors, along with its ability to promote neuroplasticity.